 At Northridge Hospital, we understand that when a loved one is critically ill, the entire family is affected.
-Our Supportive Care Program addresses the special needs of patients and families who are faced with a progressive, life-limiting health condition.
+Our Palliative/Supportive Care Service addresses the special needs of patients and families who are faced with a progressive, life-limiting health condition.

 The supportive care team consists of physicians, nurses, social workers, pharmacists, and spiritual care leaders who

 work closely with the patient's family and primary care physician to ensure a unified course of care.